thomasneirynck/kibana/README.md

 ### UI Development

-The easiest way to develop UI plugins is to use the built-in script to watch for changes and sync back to Kibana.
+The easiest way to develop UI plugins is to use the built-in script to watch for changes and sync them to Kibana, which will also cause Kibana to restart when running in dev mode.

 First, you will need the plugin dependencies, get them by running `npm install`.

-Once you completed, assuming that you have the `x-plugins` repo at the same base path as your `kibana`, it's really simple to get going.
+Once completed, assuming that you have the `x-plugins` repo at the same base path as your `kibana`, it's really simple to get going.

 ```
 $ ls